ros2/ros2_documentation/source/Installation/Dashing/OSX-Development-Setup.rst

 RTI Connext (5.3)
 ^^^^^^^^^^^^^^^^^

-RTI Connext 5.3 it's not more available for download, except you have a support subscription from them.
+RTI Connext 5.3 is not available for download unless you have a support subscription from them.
 In that case, you can download it after logging in `RTI support page <https://rti.com/support>`__.

 .. note::